python-poetry/poetry/docs/docs/configuration.md

 Create the virtualenv inside the project's root directory.
 Defaults to `None`.

-If set to `true`, the virtualenv wil be created and expected in a folder named `.venv` within the root directory of the project.
+If set to `true`, the virtualenv will be created and expected in a folder named `.venv` within the root directory of the project.

 If not set explicitly (default), `poetry` will use the virtualenv from the `.venv` directory when one is available.
 If set to `false`, `poetry` will ignore any existing `.venv` directory.